paulasamir16/Fortify/SAST.md

 ### Install ScanCentral SAST Clients
 > [!NOTE]
-> There are two methods to install SAST Clinets
+> There are two methods to install SAST Clients
 > + Installed as an embedded client which is part of the Fortify Static Code Analyzer (SCA) — Used by ```start``` command
 > + Installed as a standalone client, which is independent of Fortify Static Code Analyzer (SCA)